 - Attention: Show off valued materials.
-(Elementary school teacher Chris Weaver displays books by inserting them into cheap vinyl rain gutters attached to her walls.)
+(Elementary school teacher Chris Weaver displays books by inserting them into inexpensive vinyl rain gutters attached to her walls.)

 - Neat: Supplies, tools, furniture, and books should be stored instead of left out (see Scholastic's Survival Guide and list of clutter busters, and Pinterest's DIY Classroom).

-- Concentration: Sound-absorbing materials and a mix of real and artificial light will help students focus.
-(Ask your administrator to buy Roxul Rockboard 80, Mineral Wool Board, or other cheap acoustic insulation.
+- Sound-absorbing materials will help students focus.
+(Ask your administrator to buy Roxul Rockboard 80, Mineral Wool Board, or other low-cost acoustic insulation.
 If a parent or administrator asks why, explain that noise can release excess cortisol, which impairs the prefrontal cortex's ability to store short-term memories.)

 My first classroom bulletin board featured a hundred hand-colored carp.
 Sadly, my tribute to oily freshwater fish had nothing to do with second grade curriculum.
-This would have displeased a high-strung principal I met last week -- he bragged about making an instructor tear down a bulletin board that didn't display standards-based content with clear visual communication.
-Bulletin boards today are expected to reinforce concepts, skills, rules, and routines, to present exemplary work, and to showcase students' photos and awards.
-The best of them are also decorative, alliterative and playful.
+This would have displeased a high-strung principal that I talked to a while back -- he bragged about making an instructor tear down a bulletin board that didn't display standards-based content with clear visual communication.
+Bulletin boards today are expected to reinforce concepts, skills, rules, and routines; to present exemplary work; and to showcase students' photos and awards.
+The best of them are also decorative, alliterative, and playful.